AlexanderZug/DBMS/README.md

 python 3 window_dec.py
 ```

-> Technologies used in the project: Python3, psycopg2-binary, SQLite.
+> Technologies used in the project: Python3, Tkinter, psycopg2-binary, SQLite.